 This is a common question and one worth delving into.
 Most sources agree that the milk kefir grain culture was harnessed somewhere near the Caucasus Mountains.
 The grains themselves are quite unusual in that no other cultured dairy product is known to come from grains.

-Though the specifics of the origination of milk kefir grains is fairly shrouded in mystery, one thing has been made clear: milk kefir grains must be acquired.
-The specific polysaccharides, bacteria, and yeasts that make up milk kefir grains have been handed down from generation to generation.
+Though the specifics of the origination of milk kefir grains are fairly shrouded in mystery, one thing has been made clear: milk kefir grains must be acquired.
+The specific polysaccharides, bacteria, and yeasts that makeup milk kefir grains have been handed down from generation to generation.
 You can, however, multiply your milk kefir grains in order to pass the culture on.

 Can You Make Kefir Without Grains?